dmehta94/project-2-ames-housing-prediction/README.md

 ## Executive Summary
 ### The Data
 Our goal is to predict the price of homes listed for sale in Ames, IA, given information about the properties in question.
 This is a much wider dataset than any with which we have previously worked.
 The data consists of 80 columns, ranging from zoning classification to the quality and condition of various parts of the home and exterior.
 As we progress with analysis and modeling, we may find that we have to engineer new features to build a more accurate predictive model.
+Our models will be built on linear regression, perhaps with limited polynomial features, since we are interested in predicting the sale price, which is a quantitative feature.

 We identified some redundant information here, which allowed us to pare down the data a bit.
 The "overall" numbers are all aggregates or combinations of the individual values, so we can count them out in our analysis.
 We will also want to convert our "sliding scale" variables to a numeric data type, then convolve some of them.
 In particular, the area of something is likely to interact with its quality.
 There are many missing values in the data, as will be seen below.
 We want to reasonably impute as many of them as possible.